1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^34]:“The first article is by Semenov,1 and the second by Frolov.2  The first analyzes the subjective-philosophical causes of the  origin of false doctrines in natural science.
 The second demonstrates how such false doctrines, under the conditions of the personality cult, can apparently be amalgamated with a dominant, dogmatic philosophy and thus receive the strongest support from influential ideological circles.”
 (Medvedev and Lerner, p.
 244)

 [^35]:“To create a false doctrine, all that may be required  is a fanatical person who has faith in the products of his own fantasy and who assumes the function of an infallible, scientific prophet”  (Medvedev and Lerner, p.
 246)

+[^36]:“There was an erroneous tendency to classify sciences as bourgeois on the one hand, and proletarian or socialist on the other.
+T” (Medvedev and Lerner, p.
+247)

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTYxNjc0MzY1Nyw3MzY5NjA0MzAsLTI2OT